pedrobueso1997/PBI_BPC/Assignments/Assignment3/README.md

 # ASSIGNMENT 3

-In order to run this program, write the following command in the Linux shell (both files must be available in the same folder):
+In order to run this program, write one of the following commands in the Linux shell (both files must be available in the same folder):

+*$ ruby target_sequence_searcher_remote.rb ArabidopsisSubNetwork_GeneList.txt*
-*$ ruby target_sequence_searcher.rb ArabidopsisSubNetwork_GeneList.txt*
+*$ ruby target_sequence_searcher_local.rb ArabidopsisSubNetwork_GeneList.txt*

 ## ArabidopsisSubNetwork_GeneList.txt

 This file contains a list of genes from Arabidopsis thaliana, each of them in one row.

-## target_sequence_searcher.rb
+## target_sequence_searcher_remote.rb, target_sequence_searcher_local.rb

-This file looks for the presence of a specific sequence in a series of Arabidopsis thaliana genes
+Both this file perform the same exact function.
+They look for the presence of a specific sequence in a list of Arabidopsis thaliana genes.
+They differ in the way they retrieve the information (see steps) and on their speed (the local solution is faster though it might entail problems with storage)

 ### Steps

-1. It creates a local file with ensemble information on the original list of genes.
+    *target_sequence_searcher_remote.rb*

+1. It iterates over each gene in the list.
-2. It creates biosequence objects from each file entry, adds "targeting vector" features and puts them in a gff3 format.
+2. It retrieves the ensembl genome file and converts it into a biosequence.

+    *target_sequence_searcher_local.rb*

+1. It retrieves the ensembl genome file for all the genes in the list and bring it to local.
+2. It iterates over each entry in the file and converts it to biosequence.

+    *target_sequence_searcher_remote.rb and target_sequence_searcher_local.rb*

+3. It retrieves the exon positions (as the targets are only valid inside exons) and stores those exons belonging to overlapping genes.
+4. It searches for the target using regular expressions on the sequence.
+5. It adds the new features found to the biosequence.
+6. It adds the updated biosequence to an array of biosequences.
-3. It iterates this same process for the remote genes that appeared when searching the previous ones.
+7. The same process is repeated for the overlapping genes, with the only difference that the search is restricted to the overlapping exons.
+8. It creates the GFF3 files, both for genes and chromosomes, and the gene file with no targets

 ### Results

 The results obtained when running this program include:

-- contig.gff3: a GFF3 file with "targeting vector" features characterised, considering contig coordinates.
+- contig.gff3: a GFF3 file with "targeting vector" features characterised, considering gene coordinates.
 - chromosome.gff3: a GFF3 file with "targeting vector" features characterised, considering chromosome coordinates.
 - no_target.txt: a list with the initial genes that did not have the target sequence.